CSCfi/fairdata-metax/docs/source/datasets.rst

 **Harvested data catalogs**

-In harvested data catalogs, the value of ``preferred_identifier`` can be provided by the user (the harvester).
+In harvested data, the value of preferred_identifier can and should be extracted from the harvested dataset’s source data.
+The harvester is allowed to set the preferred_identifier for the datasets it creates in Metax, so harvest source organization should indicate which field they would like to use as the preferred_identifier.

 The value of ``preferred_identifier`` is unique within its data catalog, so there can co-exist for example three datasets, in three different data catalogs, which have the same ``preferred_identifier`` value.
 When retrieving details of a single record using the API, information about these "alternate records" is included in the field ``alternate_record_set``, which contains a list of Metax internal identifiers of the other records, and is a read-only field.

 If the field ``alternate_record_set`` is missing from a record, it means there are no alternate records sharing the same ``preferred_identifier`` in different data catalogs.